min2ha/ukwa-site/content/target/38329/index.en.md

   "subject": "Easter Rising "
 }

-# British Newspaper Archive, The: The Easter Rising: As documented in the British newspapers, 1916

 Blog post about the Easter Rising in the British press 1916, with scans of articles and link to the British Newspaper Archive.